Guerschon Yabusele: Early life

-Yabusele was born and raised in Dreux, France, to parents who emigrated from the Democratic Republic of the Congo.
-Throughout the early portions of his life, Yabusele trained as a boxer.
+Yabusele was born and raised in Dreux, France, to parents who emigrated from The Democratic Republic of Congo.
+In his youth, Yabusele trained as a boxer.
 He began playing basketball with the youth sections of Chorale Roanne Basket in 2012, competing with their under-21 team.

 Professional career

+Chorale Roanne (2013–2015)

-Yabusele joined the official Roanne team of the LNB Pro B in 2013 and finished the season averaging 1.5 points per game in 8 appearances.
-He remained with the team for the next season, after which he averaged six points, four rebounds, and 1.7 assists.
+Yabusele joined the Chorale Roanne team in the LNB Pro B in 2013 and finished the season averaging 1.5 points per game in 8 appearances.
+The next season, he averaged six points, four rebounds, and 1.7 assists.

+Rouen Métropole (2015–2016)

 Yabusele signed with Rouen Métropole Basket of the LNB Pro A, the top league in France, in the summer of 2015.
 He made the decision to help his NBA draft stock.
-Yabusele wound up being one of 13 international underclassmen (and one of four Frenchmen) to officially enter their names for the 2016 NBA Draft.
-He was projected to be either a late first round or early second round selection, but surprised many by going 16th overall in the draft.
+Yabusele wound up being one of 13 international underclassmen, and one of four Frenchmen, to officially enter their names for the 2016 NBA draft.
+He was projected to be either a late first round or early second round selection but surprised many by going 16th overall in the draft to Boston.
 Yabusele joined the Boston Celtics for the 2016 NBA Summer League.

+Shanghai Sharks (2016–2017)

-On July 21, 2016, it was announced that Yabusele would sign a deal with the Shanghai Sharks of the Chinese Basketball Association (CBA).
+On July 21, 2016, Yabusele signed a deal with the Shanghai Sharks of the Chinese Basketball Association.
 In 43 games for the Sharks, he averaged 20.9 points and 9.4 rebounds.
-Yabusele was named a CBA All-Star for the production he laid out for the Sharks.
+Yabusele was named a CBA All-Star for his production with the Sharks.

+Maine Red Claws (2017)

 On March 29, 2017, Yabusele signed with the Maine Red Claws of the NBA Development League.

+Boston Celtics (2017–2019)

 On July 20, 2017, Yabusele signed with the Boston Celtics of the National Basketball Association.
 He made his debut on October 20, finishing with the statline of 3 points and 1 rebound in just 3 minutes of action in a 102–92 win against the Philadelphia 76ers.
 During his rookie season, he received multiple assignments to the Maine Red Claws.
-Yabusele's career highs all occurred during the 2017-18 season.
-His high in rebounds (6) came in a 111-104 win against the Chicago Bulls, his career high in assists (5) came in a 125-124 loss to the Washington Wizards, and his career high in points (16) came in a 110-97 win against the Brooklyn Nets.
+Yabusele's career highs all occurred during the 2017–18 season.
+His high in rebounds (6) came in a 111–104 win against the Chicago Bulls, his career high in assists (5) came in a 125–124 loss to the Washington Wizards, and his career high in points (16) came in a 110–97 win against the Brooklyn Nets.
 On July 10, 2019, Yabusele was waived by the Celtics.

+Nanjing Monkey Kings (2019–2020)

 On August 17, 2019, Yabusele signed with the Nanjing Monkey Kings, returning to the CBA for the 2019–20 season.

+LDLC ASVEL (2020–2021)

-On February 25, 2020, he signed with ASVEL of the French LNB Pro A. Yabusele re-signed with the team on June 1.
+On February 25, 2020, Yabusele signed with LDLC ASVEL of the French LNB Pro A. Yabusele re-signed with the team on June 1.